ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 This aim to *remote_store* option in *DRL_battery.py* works correctly.
 Those parameters provide each container with permissions to write in the bucket and manage Google Cloud Platform (auto instance remove function).
-Container environment variables indicate zone, project_id and mlflow tracking server uri need it in :ref:`Mlflow tracking server set up`.
+Container environment variables indicate zone and project_id.

 Hence, it is **necessary** to **set up this service account** and give privileges in order to that objective.
 Then, following